Governance: Audit & Supervisory Committee

-The Audit & Supervisory Committee consists of all Committee Members responsible for auditing Directors’ decision-making processes and management performance in compliance with the Companies Act, other applicable laws and regulations, as well as Mitsubishi Corporation (MC)’s Articles of Incorporation and internal rules and regulations.
+The Audit & Supervisory Committee consists of five Directors serving as Audit & Supervisory Committee Members and audits Directors’ decision-making processes and the status of business execution in accordance with the Companies Act, other applicable laws and regulations, as well as the Articles of Incorporation and internal rules and regulations of Mitsubishi Corporation (MC).

 Structure of the Audit & Supervisory Committee

-Please refer to the ESG Data at the link below for details on the Committee’s structure.
+Please refer to “Audit & Supervisory Committee Audits” at the link below for details on the Committee’s structure.

 Percentage of Independent Audit & Supervisory Committee Members among Total Audit & Supervisory Committee Members*